chysomm62/chysomm62/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Studied Microbiology in the university
-- 🔭 I’m currently working on some REACTions
+- 🔭 I’m currently working on some REACT projects
-- 🌱 I’m currently learning REACT
-- :woman_office_worker: Looking for INTERNSHIP/ENTRY LEVEL ROLES IN FRONT-END DEVELOPMENT
+- :woman_office_worker: Looking to bring amazing ideas to life
 - 👯 I’m looking to collaborate on SOME PROJECTS

 ### REACH ME ANYTIME